Richard Barnett (Capitol rioter)

 Richard Morris "Bigo" Barnett (born May 1960) is an American man who took part in the United States Capitol attack on January 6, 2021.
-A photograph of Barnett with his feet on a desk in Nancy Pelosi’s office in the Capitol building became one of the most prominent images of the January 6 attack.
+A photograph of Barnett with his feet on a desk in then-House Speaker Nancy Pelosi's office in the Capitol building became one of the most prominent images of the January 6 attack.

 In 2023, he was convicted of eight crimes, including four felonies.
 He was sentenced to 54 months of incarceration on May 24, 2023.

 Barnett was pardoned by President Donald Trump on January 20, 2025, and was released from custody the following day.

 Career and activism

-Barnett described himself as a retired Memphis firefighter although Memphis Fire Services were unable to verify the statement.
+Barnett described himself as a retired Memphis firefighter, although Memphis Fire Services were unable to verify the statement.
 His lawyer described him as a window salesman.

-Barnett has described himself as the co-founder of the 2A NWA STAND, pro-Second Amendment rights group.
+Barnett has described himself as the co-founder of the 2A NWA STAND, a pro-Second Amendment rights group.